To view County of Monterey Title 8 Animal Codes, please click here: County of Monterey Codes.

-You have 30 days to obtain a license before a late fine is issued if you recently moved to Monterey County, your dog has reached 4 months of age, your current license has expired, or you have acquired a new dog.
+You have 30 days to obtain a license before a late fine is issued if you recently moved to Monterey County (or City of Salinas), your dog has reached 4 months of age, your current license has expired, or you have acquired a new dog.

 Need assistance with an animal Issue?

-If you live in unincorporated Monterey County, please contact Monterey County Animal Services at 831-769-8850 or fill out this form.
+If you live in unincorporated Monterey County or City of Salinas, please contact Hitchcock Road Animal Services Field Services office at 831-769-8856 or fill out this form.

-If you live within the incorporated boundaries of a city, please contact your local Animal Control Agency or service provider for that city.
+If you live within the incorporated boundaries of another city, please contact your local Animal Control Agency or service provider for that city.

 Running at Large

-Dogs are not permitted to run at–large within the unincorporated territory of Monterey County at any time.
-MCC 8.20.010
+Dogs are not permitted to run at–large within the unincorporated territory of Monterey County (or City of Salinas) at any time.
+MCC 8.20.010 (SCC 7-1)

 Dog Feces